-Fred J. Maroon (American, b.
-1924) was a photographer of international renown.
+Fred J. Maroon (American, 1924-2001) was a photographer of international renown.
 His career spanned more than half a century and touched on topics ranging from fashion to food and architecture to politics.
 In addition to the numerous awards garnered during his career, Maroon’s works are featured in the permanent collections of the Museum of Modern Art, the Metropolitan Museum of Art, the International Center of Photography, and the Library of Congress.

 Maroon began his interest in photography with a Kodak Brownie camera which is mother famously threw it out a second-story window one day claiming he was wasting too much time with it and ignoring his paper route.
 He served as a signalman in World War II and thereafter studied architecture at the Catholic University of America in Washington D.C., where he was editor-in-chief of the school yearbook, The Cardinal.

 When he graduated from college, he was hired by Life Magazine in New York, and at the same time was awarded a scholarship to do graduate architectural studies at the École Supérieure des Beaux-Arts in Paris.
 With the offer from Life Magazine to be a ‘stringer’ in their Paris bureau for the year, Maroon was able to travel extensively through post-war Europe.
 He went to 19 different countries capturing the history, devastation, and rebirth he found on the continent – the people and places were seen through the eyes of a young American war veteran, fresh out of university, curious yet unsophisticated, as he intuitively reacted to the scenes he witnessed.